BP0323886/data-science-apprenticeship-portfolio/projects/project-01-lgbt-hate-crime-dashboard/appendices/ai-usage-declaration.md

-# AI Usage Declaration
+# 🤖 AI Usage Declaration

-AI tools were used in a limited and declared support capacity during the development of this portfolio.
+AI tools were used in a limited, transparent, and fully declared support capacity during the development of this portfolio.

-Permitted uses included:
+✅ Permitted Uses
+AI assistance was restricted to supportive tasks, including:

-- assignment planning and structure
+- 🧭 Assignment planning and structure

-- refinement of written clarity
+- ✏️ Refinement of written clarity

-- support with organisation of portfolio content
+- 🗂️ Support with organisation of portfolio content

-- limited support in framing project documentation
+- 🧾 Limited assistance in framing project documentation

+❌ What AI Was Not Used For
+AI was not used to:

+- replace critical thinking

-AI was not used to replace critcal thinking or submit unreviewed generated content as original work.
+- generate unreviewed content submitted as original work

+- produce analytical conclusions or dashboard outputs

+🧑‍💻 Human Oversight
-All final written content was reviewed, adapted, and validated independently.
+All final written content was:

+- reviewed

+- adapted

+- validated independently by the author.

+📁 Evidence Retention
-Relevant AI prompts and responses have been retained separately for assessment evidence purposes where required.
+Relevant AI prompts and responses have been retained separately for assessment evidence where required.